robertdijk/chipcie-poc/content/news/registration-dapc-22.md

 The person who creates your team, will initially be the “contestant coach” of this team.

 For the best preparations, be sure to check out the [archive](/archive), [resources](/resources) and a [sample problem](/sample).
+A preliminary overview of the [programming environment](/system) used during the contest is also available.